 Although a fever can occur within a day or two of vaccination, if you have any other COVID-19 symptoms or your fever lasts longer, stay at home and you may need to have a test.
 Symptoms following vaccination normally last less than a week.

-If your symptoms seem to get worse or if you are concerned, you can contact NHS 111 by phone, online at 111.nhs.uk, by NHS 111 British Sign Language (BSL) interpreter service via www.nhs.uk/111 or by textphone on 18001 111.
+If your symptoms seem to get worse or if you are concerned, you can call NHS 111 or for textphone use 18001 111.
 You can also report suspected side effects of vaccines and medicines through the Yellow Card scheme.
-Details at the end of this leaflet.